RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 * 5. Make predictions

 LSTMs are sensitive to the scale of the input data, specifically when the sigmoid (default) or tanh activation functions are used.
 It can be a good practice to rescale th data to the range of 0 to 1, also called normalizing.
 We can easily normalize the dataset using the MinMaxscaler preproessing class from the scikit-learn library.

+##### Vanilla LSTM:
+A Vanilla LSTM is an LSTM model that has a single hidden layer of LSTM units, and an output layer used to make a prediction